Automating-GIS-processes/FEC/_sources/Day1-Data-types.rst.txt

 ----------------------

 Python is one of a number of computer programming languages that are called "object-oriented languages".
-It took me quite some time to understand what this meant, but the simple explanation is that we can consider the variables that we define to be "objects" that can contain both data known as *attributes* and a specific set of functions (*methods*).
+The simple explanation is that we can consider the variables that we define to be "objects" that can contain both data known as *attributes* and a specific set of functions (*methods*).
 The previous sentence could take quite some time to